harbour/core/harbour/examples/superlib/readme.txt

 2.)
 Unzip SOURCE.ZIP to this directory.

 3.)
-Apply supplied patch to the source:
+Apply supplied patch to the source using GNU Patch:
     patch -N -i hbsuper.dif

 4.)
 Build it: